erikdesjardins/exec-loader/README.md

 Webpack loader to execute imports at build time.

-Simply runs the source through [`this.exec`](https://webpack.github.io/docs/loaders.html#exec), then stringifies and exports the result.
+Simply runs the source through [`this.exec`](https://webpack.github.io/docs/loaders.html#exec) and exports the result.

 ## Installation